bioinfowheat/Pieris_napi_old_genomes/README.md

   5. Bed files were then generated so that I could mask the repetitive regions of the genome, as well as the N regions, and those that had low read coverage in the bam files.
   6. The SMC++ input files were then generated, using this mask, for each population in a composite likelihood framework
   7. SMC++ was then run for demographic inference
+  8. Plots were then made, for all of the populations with 2 generations per year (pop2-6) and one generation per year (pop1) separately